UntilNight/DBProject_backend/README.md

 # Dependencies

-To run this application, you need to install express and dotenv.
+To run this application, you need to install express, dotenv, cors, and body parser.
 In the VSCode terminal, type the following commands:

  `npm install express`

  `npm install dotenv`

+ `npm install cors`

+ Before installing this, install the body parser module from https://www.npmjs.com/package/body-parser.
+Then, type:

+  `npm install body-parser express ejs`

  # Oracle Set Up
  ## Changing the .env File